Make Web Reading Easier with Beeline Reader

+BeeLine Reader supports reading long blocks of text by adding an eye-guiding color gradient.
+It can help reduce eye-fatigue, aid with distance learning, and increase reading speed.
+BeeLine Reader is available as an extension for your browser, for use on your phone, or on other programs like e-readers.

-BeeLine Reader is available to all Bryn Mawr students, faculty, and staff:
+BeeLine Reader is available to all Bryn Mawr students, faculty, and staff.
+To use BeeLine Reader:

 - Install the plugin for Chrome or Firefox